 - CORNROWS – Rolling and twisting your hair into cornrows have been a favorite for hairstylists for centuries.
 The natural twist updo keeps relaxed hair in tightly sectioned rows that allow for easy hair care and maximum protection.

-- TWIST OUTS – Twisting hair is the most straightforward form of protecting relaxed hair in fashionable tresses.
+- TWIST OUTS – Twists are the most straightforward form of protecting relaxed hair in fashionable tresses.
 Styles can use a single or two-strand twist technique to create a variety of twisted updos.
 Some of the more popular two-strand twist hairstyles are Havana twist, Senegalese Twist, and Marley twist.